woodenchalet/LeetCode_problems/README.md

 Python 2.7.10

 ### First iteration
-Will be just sovle the question.
+Will be just solve the question.
 With acceptable Time complexity.

 ### Questions table
 | question      | unit test      | Runtime beat  |